-When you’re dealing with PCI DSS compliance, the term QSA comes up a lot.
-So what is a QSA?
+When you’re dealing with PCI DSS compliance, the terms QSA and QSAC come up a lot.
+So what are they?

 It’s a good question, because the term ‘QSA’ can refer to at least 3 related things.
 The term QSA itself stands for Qualified Security Assessor, which is a qualification issued by the PCI Security Standards Council.
 Note, the qualification is called an Assessor, not an Auditor.

 We often use the term QSA to reference both individual people who hold the QSA qualification, and also the company they work for.
 Being more accurate, we should use QSA to refer to a person, and QSAC (QSA Company) to refer to their employer.

 The primary role of a QSA is to conduct on-site PCI DSS assessments of merchants and service providers.
 Under the rules of the card brands, level 1 companies are required to have on-site PCI assessments done on an annual basis.
 Depending on card brand, you may be required to use a QSA to do this assessment, or it may simply be something you’re strongly encouraged to do.

 Any company required to do an annual PCI assessment (in fact any company at all) can elect to contract with a QSAC and go through a full on-site audit, rather than just doing a Self Assessment Questionnaire.
 Simply because of cost and time constraints, most level 2, 3, and 4, companies will go down the SAQ route.
 As a result, QSAs spend most of their time conducting assessments dealing with level 1 companies.